ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x0A` PoW Answer Packet**

 This packet is the response to the [`0x0B` PoW Challenge](/protocol/clientbound.md#0x0b-pow-challenge-packet) packet - after solving the Proof of Work challenge, the answer is sent.
+If the resulting answer is wrong and does not solve the given PoW prefix, the server will terminate the connection and ban/blacklist the client's ip from further communication.

 Format:
 > `0A stringNT(answer)`